JKamlah/VocScanner/README.md

 Overview
 --------
-`RegExpSearch` is a post-processing tool for textfiles.
+`VocScanner` is a post-processing tool for textfiles.
 It search a file for certain words of a given dictonary (UTF-8).